untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 from zoom import source

 pipeline = dlt.pipeline(pipeline_name="zoom_test", destination="duckdb", progress="log")
-load_info = pipeline.run(source.with_resources("users", "meetings"))
+load_info = pipeline.run(source)
 print(load_info)
 ```

 ## Conclusion
-TODO: repeat the things unlocked and tie it back to data platform

-We conclude that the dlt REST API Source toolkit can be an excellent choice for the data loading component in a data platform.
+We conclude from this case study that the dlt REST API Toolkit is a great building block for a data platform because it supports the rapid development of high-quality custom source connectors.
-We like best that...
+This toolkit allows teams to ingest their domain-specific data in a way that is easy to maintain and easy to scale up and down.
+We prefer it over the Airbyte Low-code CDK, especially when we need complex authentication or custom logic.
+Also, when want to take advantage of the Python toolchain, such as IDE support, interactive debugging, automated test suite, version control, etc.
+We like that it inherits the advantages of dlt, such as automatic schema management and being embeddable in a lightweight manner instead of being a platform on its own because it plays together with existing schedulers and execution environment.
+However, we understand that every data platform can have unique needs according to its users.
-However, we might prefer the Airbyte Lowc-code CDK in case ...
+Thus, we might prefer the Airbyte Low-code CDK in case Airbyte is already being used and does not pose a scalability bottleneck.
+Also, Airbyte is preferable if the connector developers prefer the GUI source builder over writing Python configuration dictionaries or Python code.

+If you're considering implementing dlt or optimizing your existing data platform, [contact us](https://untitleddata.company/) to discuss your specific requirements.
+Together, we explore how we can help you leverage dlt or other technologies for more efficient and scalable data infrastructure.